 Building on one’s interpersonal effectiveness skills can also help rehab patients repair broken relationships.
 This is beneficial because many people with substance addictions damage their relationships with family and friends.

 Distress tolerance is the ability to manage stress.
 This skill is highly beneficial for rehab patients to learn, as many people start abusing substances to cope with stress.
 Thus, if rehab patients learn distress tolerance while in DBT, they’ll have a smaller chance of relapsing while in recovery.

 Benefits Of Dialectical Behavioral Therapy Training

 There are many benefits of dialectical behavioral therapy training when it comes to addiction treatment.
 One major benefit of dialectical behavioral therapy training is that it increases the chance that a person in addiction treatment will achieve and sustain recovery.
 This is because DBT for addiction provides rehab patients with the coping skills that they need to function in society as sober individuals.

 Dialectical behavioral therapy also helps rehab patients manage their cravings for alcohol and drugs.
 DBT for addiction can even help rehab patients build upon their support groups.
 This is because dialectical behavioral therapy is effective in the individual and group therapy format.
 DBT can even effectively treat individuals in inpatient and outpatient rehab.

-Receive Dialectical Behavioral Therapy Training for Addiction Treatment At Little Creek Recovery
+Receive Dialectical Behavioral Therapy At Little Creek Recovery

 Little Creek Recovery is an addiction treatment center located in Pennsylvania.
 Here at Little Creek, we specialize in treating substance addictions in men.
 As a result, our inpatient treatment programs are for men-only.
 Women that want to take part in the addiction treatment programs here at Little Creek can join one of our co-ed outpatient rehab programs.